Own-Data-Privateer/hoardy-web/README.md

 - Data de-duplication between WRR files and bundle-packing of related WRR files.
 - Converter from WRR to WARC.
 - Converter from PCAP ito WRR.
-- (maybe) Full text indexing and search.
+- Maybe: Full text indexing and search.
+"Maybe", because offloading (almost) everything search-related to third-party tools may be a better idea.

 ## Parts and pieces